crunchingcode/k8s-dispatcharr/README.md

 You should add a definition in vars file to include the postgres password and any other secret/password definitions in the playbook(s).

+This also assumes you want the namespace livetv.
+Change it throughout if you want something different.

 Doug